Back to Blogs

 Ascending triangles are chart patterns that are created by price moves that allow for a horizontal line to be drawn along the swing highs and a rising trendline to be drawn along the swing lows.
 The two lines form a triangle.
 This pattern is opposite to the descending triangle mentioned earlier.
 Ascending triangles are bullish patterns that form in an uptrend and indicate continued buying pressure.
 These patterns often form in the middle or later stages of an uptrend and can last for days or weeks.
 Volume is another important factor when it comes to Ascending Triangle Patterns.
 As prices move higher, volume should increase on up days and decrease on down days, forming a narrowing price range before eventually breaking out to the upside.
 Once the breakout upwards occurs, traders enter into long positions and aggressively help push the price of the asset even higher.

 As with all these patterns traders should not blindly enter into a position once the pattern is just forming but instead, wait for the confirmation of the breakout.
 The reason it is better to wait for the confirmation of the break out is simply because at the end of the day stocks do not have to adhere to these patterns and at any moment stocks can change course due to market events, so it is often recommended to wait for the breakout.
-A simple reminder that is mentioned often in the Push and Profit Program is that traders should not predict the market, but instead trade what the market presents.
+A simple reminder that is mentioned often in the Push and Profit Private Group is that traders should not predict the market, but instead trade what the market presents.

 The Profit Post's